learn-co-curriculum/common-questions-you-ll-encounter/README.md

 - Click on their icon in the /expert-chat to get to the student’s /admin page.
 - Make a note here that the student is having an issue with the specific concept (add detail where you can).
-- If you see that other experts have already pointed out that this student doesn’t understand the concept, send Avidor an email explaining this and send the link to the student’s /admin page.
+- If you see that other technical coaches have already pointed out that this student doesn’t understand the concept, send Avidor an email explaining this and send the link to the student’s /admin page.

 If this is the first time or you feel like you can explain this concept well and fairly quickly, go ahead and try to lend the student a hand.
 Here are some quick tips below but if you don't feel comfortable doing this, that's completely fine and you can let Avidor know.